manudrijvers/ursa-rfcs/0000-zmix/README.md

 }
 ```

+***
+TODO: rewrite the text from here to focus more on *how* all the parts fit together based on the *proof modules* (including the two sequence diagrams) and the generic concept of *statements*, without talking about concrete statement types (such as signatures and commitments) yet.
+Only afterwards, we should introduce the various statement types and have separate sections for each of them to explain what they are about (SignatureBBS, SignaturePS, PedersenCommitment, IntervalBulletproof, EncryptionCS, LinkableIndistinguishableTagBLS).
+***

 While the library will offer various kinds of statements, the most important ones are for signatures.
 In general, signatures contain at least

 1. a public key under which the signature can be verified, and